mongodb-js/dbx-js-tools/packages/bson-bench/README.md

 # bson-bench

-This library provides functionality to install and run benchmarks against bson and bson-ext.
+This library provides functionality to install and run benchmarks against bson.

 > [!IMPORTANT]
 > This library is **NOT** an official MongoDB product and is meant for internal use only